Best Double Bass Pedals in 2018 – Hit That Perfect Groove

 Single-Chain vs. Double-Chain

 The only difference between single-chain and double-chain pedals is their responsiveness.
 Single-chain pedals are usually cheaper than double-chain ones.
-But that doesn’t mean that they are bad; they are just intended for different playing styles.
+But that doesn’t mean that they are bad; they are just intended for different playing styles and musical genres.

-It all boils down to how fast a drummer you are.
-If you have to perform rapid note changes and super-fast gallops, the double-chain model is the way to go.
+It all boils down to how fast a drummer you are, and your techniques.
+If you have to perform rapid note changes and super-fast gallops, a double-chain model is the way to go.
 But if speed is not your main concern, then a single-chain model will suffice.

 These are the five best double bass foot pedals you can get for your money.
 The single-chain models are great for beginners, while the double-chain ones are better for seasoned drummers looking to up their game.

 Depending on your drumming needs and experience, any of these models could be a great choice.
-Find one that best fits your style and get ready to rock out faster than ever before.
+But make no mistake, there are plenty of drummers that stick to a single-chain design for the entirety of their careers.
+Just find one that best fits your style and get ready to rock out faster than ever before.